 This guide will show you how set the default recording device and adjust the input volume to achieve the best sound when using any microphone (internal or external) in Microsoft Windows 7.
 If you are looking for directions for Windows 10, click here.

-To get started, first right-click on the “speaker” icon in the task-bar next to the clock
+speaker icon in the task-bar next to the clock

-If you don’t see the “speaker” icon, click the arrow to the left of the task-bar icons, You should find the
+speaker icon, click the arrow to the left of the task-bar icons, You should find the

 In the pop up dialogue box, click

 This will open the

-High Definition Audio Device” is my computer's built-in sound card.
+High Definition Audio Device is my computer's built-in sound card.
 The default device the computer will use for all audio input is indicated by a green check mark.
 It's important to set the device you would like to use as the default so your software automatically chooses it as it's recording device.
 To do this:

-Select the device you would like to use by clicking on it.
-If not already the default the “Set Default” button will un-grey itself.
+Set Default button will un-grey itself.
 Click that and you'll see the green check mark switch to the device you selected.

 There are a lot of different audio chipsets out there so you might see different device names.
-SoundMax HD, C-Media, IDT Audio, Texas Instruments, AC'97 Audio, Creative Labs, Conexant, Realtek, SigmaTel, Cirrus Logic… these are just a few names you might see.
+SoundMax HD, C-Media, IDT Audio, Texas Instruments, AC'97 Audio, Creative Labs, Conexant, Realtek, SigmaTel, Cirrus Logic these are just a few names you might see.

 Now that your default recording device has been selected and set.
 Let's adjust the levels to achieve optimum quality in your application

 Click on your default device to select it, then click the

-The “Device Properties” window will appear.
+Device Properties window will appear.
 Click the

 Apply when you've set them so you can check how things sound in your application.

-Some audio devices also feature a “Microphone Boost” control.
+Microphone Boost control.
 This is helpful for getting your microphone level up to normal operating levels and then can be fine tuned using the control above the